How to Write YouTube Titles for Shorts vs Long Videos (What Actually Works)

 Many Shorts get views without the title ever being seen.

 So why does the title still matter?
+Because it affects:

 What Makes a Good YouTube Shorts Title